Thomas-Mewily/hexga/hexga/hexga_generational/README.md

 This crate was mainly inspired by
 - RustConf 2018 - Closing Keynote - Using Rust For Game Development by Catherine West <https://youtu.be/aKLntZcp27M>
 - The SlotMap data structure <https://crates.io/crates/slotmap>.
 If you're looking for a more widely used and established crate in the Rust ecosystem, you may want to check it out as well.

+## Main Hexga crate

+Check `hexga` : https://crates.io/crates/hexga if you are interested in a quick start, it regroup multiple hexga crates.